datasert/cronjs/README.md

 - multiple values separated by comma as `{value1},{value2}...`

-  Comma is used to separated multiple integers, ranges and steps.
-They can also be mix and matched.
-This can be used in all fields but some fields have restrictions when special char is used.
+  Comma is used to separate multiple integers, ranges, and steps.
+They can also be mixed and matched.
+This can be used in all fields, but some fields have restrictions when special char is used.

   For example (for hour):